axelson/dep_viz/README.md

 TODO:
 - [ ] Handle bad dot files
-- [ ] Replace file-tree naming with selected file
-- [x] Searching should filter the top stats also
-  - And maybe show the search text as well
-- [x] When searching and then hovering a node, need to restore the searched nodes
-- [x] When clearing a search need to restore the correct node colors
-- [x] Clean up bugs in search
-- [x] Top Stats: don't show files that don't cause recompiles
-- [x] Top Stats: don't show files that don't get recompiled
-- [x] Top Stats: when no files match top stats search, show an empty message
-- [x] File search: when no files match top stats search, show an empty message
-- [x] Render graph at root
-- [x] Add updated info box hover mode for dependers view
-- [x] Fix top stats hovering and node force diagram interaction
-  - Change the top stats to use the same highlight style as the all files filter
-  - This will make it easy/understandable to switch between them
-  - After that keeping the top stats list filtered by the file search should feel pretty intuitive
 - [ ] Selected node + hover: Show the compile path
   - Should this depend on the view mode?
 - [ ] Selected node + hover: show the files in the path in the infobox
-- [x] Selected node + hover over file tree: highlight the node hovered
-- [x] Update info box for ancestors mode
-- [x] Add the updated key
-- [x] Add "Selected File" tab when in selected file mode
-- [x] When in "Top Stats" mode: make all the top stats files highlighted
 - [ ] Have a setting to not highlight runtime dependencies?
-- [x] Parse `.dot` file in js without sending to server
-- [x] Deploy to a server
 - [ ] Bug: a label gets rendered over the current node (interfering with rendering and mouse focus)
 - [ ] Highlight two-way dependencies somehow
 - [ ] Intro animation: Start all files in a regular grid, then add the relations and start the force layout